gmmoraes/Study-in-Iceland/README.md

 #Study in Iceland

-This app is a remake of the http://www.studyiniceland.is/page/sii_frontpage.
+This app is a remake of the following website: http://www.studyiniceland.is/page/sii_frontpage.

 #Stack
 Angular